Julli Wiborg

 Juliane Fredrikke "Julli" Wiborg (née Landmark; 11 March 1880 – 25 August 1947) was a Norwegian teacher and author.
 She published 34 books, mainly children's books and young girls' novels.
 Cappelen was her publisher.

 Family and background

-Juliane Landmark was born in 1880 in Ytre Holmedal, Norway.
+Juliane Landmark was born in 1880 in Ytre Holmedal Municipality, Norway.
 Her father Nils Landmark (1844–1923) was the grandson of judge Nils Landmark, and worked as a skipper on the Norwegian Missionary Society's mission ship Elieser from 1872 to 1880, later working for the Norwegian customs agency.
 Her mother, Elise Schram, was a teacher.
 She had two sisters, Edle Solberg and Eva Marie Holthe.

-She graduated from the teachers' school in Notodden in 1903, and worked as a teacher in Porsgrunn and Fet from 1903 until 1907.
+She graduated from the teachers' school in Notodden in 1903, and worked as a teacher in Porsgrunn Municipality and Fet Municipality from 1903 until 1907.
 In 1907 she married fellow teacher Nils Olaf Wiborg, and they moved to Kristiania (now Oslo) in 1909.
 Together they had three children, Elisabeth, Ingrid and Randi.
 Wiborg died 25 August 1947 in Oslo.